fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/Remove-AzureRmApiManagementCertificate.md

 ```

 ### -CertificateId
-Specifies the ID of the certificate to remove.
+Specifies the ID of the certificate that this cmdlet removes.

 ```yaml
 Type: String